Why "git pull" is updated files when implemented immediately after checking out a remote branch?

 So, when you run git pull immediately after checking out a remote branch, it updates the files in your local working directory to reflect the latest changes present on that remote branch.

-by monroe.bahringer , a month ago
+by monroe.bahringer , 7 months ago

 @clyde_reichert